daviz00/OTPless-js-sdk/README.md

     };

     //server side application

     const getIntent=otplessSdk.getIntent({
     redirectionURL: YOUR_WEBSITE_URL, });
     const intent=getIntent();
     const state=otplessSdk.getState()

     //Pass the `intent` and `state` to client.
-Redirect the client to the intent URI and save the state in the local storage.
+Redirect the client to the intent URI and save the state in the cookie/local_storage.

     ```